 Pinchot State Forest, formally known as Lackawanna State Forest, occupies nearly 45,000 acres of land, primarily in Lackawanna and Luzerne Counties.
 With this much land, there are bound to be many hidden gems.
 One of these is Rattlesnake Falls.

-Rattlesnake Falls is located in Spring Brook Township in southern Lackawanna County.
+Rattlesnake Falls is located in Spring Brook Township in southern Lackawanna County (not to be confused with the waterfall of the same name in Monroe County).
 The land surrounding this beautiful waterfall was purchased by the state in the last few years and is now part of the Montage Mountain Tract of the forest.
 It’s great that such a beautiful site can be preserved for everyone to enjoy.

 The hike to Rattlesnake Falls is an easy half-mile walk, primarily along an old forest road, from Route 502.
 Along the way, there are nice views of Nesbitt Reservoir, though these may be somewhat obscured during the summer months.